Nintendo’s Reggie Fils-Aime on Wii U ‘stumbles’ and balancing nostalgia with reinvention

 “The Wii had sold a hundred million units globally; the Wii U did not have that same level of success,” he admitted.
 That’s something of an understatement; the Wii U is widely considered something of a boondoggle, interesting but confusing and hugely outgunned by the competition when it came to what was valued by the rapidly growing mainstream gaming world.

-“But in the words of one of our presidents — this is [Hiroshi] Yamauchi — when you’re doing well, don’t be excited by that high-flying performance, and when you’re doing poorly, don’t be said.
+“But in the words of one of our presidents — this is [Hiroshi] Yamauchi — when you’re doing well, don’t be excited by that high-flying performance, and when you’re doing poorly, don’t be sad.
 Always have an even keel,” he said.
 Not exactly catchy, but it is good business advice.
 The focus should be on the horizon.

-And that’s where it was, despite the painfully low sales numbers and lack of third party support.
+And that’s where it was, despite the painfully low sales numbers and lack of third-party support.
 As he tells it, they just plowed ahead with new lessons under their belt.

 “When I first saw the embodiment of that system,” he recalled, “the hairs on the back of my neck raised up.”
 It was the same feeling, he said, that he had with the Wii Remote and the DS — both featuring technologies that people were highly skeptical of at first but proved versatile and compelling.